Corporate Social Responsibility

 TWE has a deep and intrinsic link to agriculture.
 The long term sustainability of our business is dependent upon sound management practices guiding our interactions with our environment and communities.
 Our approach to corporate responsibility and sustainability seeks to position TWE as a positive force in the communities where we operate; managing environmental and social risks both now and in the future to drive sustainability and competitive advantage.

-To celebrate our Corporate Social Responsibility (CSR) story, and to mark our first birthday celebration, in May 2012 we created a video with our people from all regions telling their story.
+To celebrate our Corporate Responsibility (CR) story, and to mark our first birthday celebration, in May 2012 we created a video with our people from all regions telling their story.

-Our CSR Guiding Principles describe what we stand for, and how we operate across our global communities.
+Our CR Guiding Principles describe what we stand for, and how we operate across our global communities.

 - Across the value chain, the decisions we make in the course of running our business consider environmental and social implications.